DavidBK/shampoo/Node/Javascript.md

 ### Basic NodeJS - questions

 1. Write a program that reads a text file and counts the number of words in the file.
-   Accept the file path as a command-line argument.
+   Accept the file path as env var.
    The program should output the word count.

    For example, if the `input.txt` file contains the following text: